RalphHightower/RalphHightower/README.md

 | Twitter | ~~[RalphHightower](https://twitter.com/RalphHightower) (I don't spend much time on Twitter.)~~[^21] |
 | YouTube | [RalphHightower](https://youtube.com/user/RalphHightower) |

-[^21]: As of April 27, 2023, I deactivated my Twitter account based on this Elon Musk tweet:<br>[@ElonMusk](https://twitter.com/elonmusk/status/1651602599345373186): Anyone making materially false statements on this platform will get Community Noted, including you, me, Tucker, advertisers, head of state, etc. No exceptions. <br>Convince the people and let the chips fall where they may.<br>@RalphHightower: Seriously?
+[^21]: As of April 27, 2023, I deactivated my Twitter account based on this Elon Musk tweet:<br>[@ElonMusk](https://twitter.com/elonmusk/status/1651602599345373186): *Anyone making materially false statements on this platform will get Community Noted, including you, me, Tucker, advertisers, head of state, etc. No exceptions. <br>Convince the people and let the chips fall where they may.* <br>@RalphHightower: Seriously?
 Yet you welcomed back a pathological liar, Donald Trump, who incited and welcomed violence in an attempted coup d'état on January 6 in the storming of the U.S. Capitol.
-Twitter has gone to hell.
+Twitter has gone to ***HELL!***

+## Bucket Lists

+I, along with a few other coworkers, were huddled around a portable B&W TV on April 12, 1981 to watch NASA's Space Shuttle Columbia make her maiden voyage.
+It was then that I, as a 20-something, put seeing a Space Shuttle launch in person.
+After that was checked ✔️ off, I thought "What's next?", so I added more items.

+I also have different categories of bucket lists.
+1)	Before I Die<br>a.
+Space Shuttle Launch (July 8, 2011.
+Landing July 21, 2011)<br>b.
+The Masters (Practice Round: Wednesday 2015)<br>c.	~~Arecibo Observatory~~[^81] <br>d.
+Slot Canyon (color & B&W photographs)<br>e.
+Aurora
+2)	Cars<br>a.
+Corvette (mid-engine)<br>b.
+El Camino (65-67)[^82]<br>c.
+Mustang (64-67)[^83]<br>d.
+HHR (2009-2011)[^84]<br>e.
+55 Chevy Stepside pickup[^85]
+3)	Cameras<br>a.
+[Canon F-1N](https://global.canon/en/c-museum/product/film105.html) (July 2013, with AE Motor Drive FN, AE Finder FN)[^86]<br>b.
+Mamiya 645<br>c.
+Mamiya RB67 or RZ 67<br>d.
+4×5 monorail view camera
+4)	Computers<br>a.
+DEC VAX11-780[^87]<br>b.
+DEC PDP-11/70[^88] or PDP-11/45[^88]<br>c.
+Cray 1[^89]<br>d.
+Cray 2[^89]
+5)	Space Shuttles<br>a.
+Atlantis (Kennedy Space Center Visitors Complex, November 2016)<br>b.
+Discovery (Smithsonian Air Space Museum Udvar-Hazy Center, August 2012)<br>c.
+Endeavour (California Science Center)[^90]

+[^81]: Two cable breaks, one in August 2020 and a second in November 2020, threatened the structural integrity of the support structure for the suspended platform and damaged the dish.
+The NSF determined in November 2020 that it was safer to decommission the telescope rather than to try to repair it, but the telescope collapsed before a controlled demolition could be carried out.
+The remaining support cables from one tower failed around 7:56 a.m. local time on December 1, 2020, causing the receiver platform to fall into the dish and collapsing the telescope.
+[^82]: This was the third car in high school.
+I drove thus through college.
+It had an I-6 with a three speed manual transmission.
+Later while I was at [NCR](https://www.ncr.com/) E&M-Columbia, I bought a 1965 that had a V-8 and three speed manual.
+[^83]: This was my second car in high school.
+It had an I-6 with a four speed manual transmission.
+I don't remember why it was replaced, but it wasn't wrecked.
+[^84]:  [Paula totaled mine] I love the retro styling and with the rear seats down, it had enough cargo capacity for us and our beagles.)
+[^85]:  This was my first car as teen driver.
+It had an I-6 and a 3 speed manual transmission.
+[^86]: July 1013, my wife and I were traveling back home from Charleston, South Carolina.
+I mentioned to her *"[KEH](https://www.keh.com/) has a [Canon](https://www.usa.canon.com/) [F-1N](https://global.canon/en/c-museum/product/film105.html) with the AE Motor Drive FN and AE Finder FN for sale."* She asked *"Is that their flagship camera?"* I answered *"Yes, for the 80's."* She said *"Buy it."*
+[^87]: I love the instruction set of this magnificent beast of a computer.
+[^88]: It's gotta have the blinking console lights and console switches.
+[^89]: Cray Computers can, besides a supercomputer, be considered works of art.
+[^90]: Once she has external tank and dummy solid rocket boosters attached, displayed upright as if ready for launch.

 ## Personal Projects